 Merge git fork changes with unrelated histories

-If you’ve rewritten history of a Git repo, but someone has forked your repo before you rewrote history, they will be unable to merge (and definitely DO NOT force the merge!) because of the unrelated history.
-This method corrects their history in their forked branches to match yours.
+If the history of a Git repository has been rewritten, but someone has forked the repository before the history was rewritten, they will be unable to merge due to the unrelated history.
+This method corrects the history in their forked branches to match the original repository.

 In this synthetic example:

-• original Git repo: github.com/username/coolprog main branch develop
+• Original Git repository: github.com/username/coolprog main branch develop

-• Your colleague Jane, Github username jane has made a branch from develop named feature1.
-But scivision changed history of develop after fork.
+• A colleague, Jane, with GitHub username jane, has created a branch from develop named feature1.
+However, scivision changed the history of develop after the fork.

-The “easy” way can reduce the risk of screwing up months/years of work versus the “Pure Git” way
+The “easy” way can reduce the risk of compromising months or years of work compared to the “Pure Git” way.

 Easy way

-If you first tried the “Pure Git” way, don’t use that directory. git clone the forked repo again.
+If the “Pure Git” way was attempted first, avoid using that directory.
+Instead, git clone the forked repository again.

 cd ${TMPDIR}